sunset-developer/PyBus3/README.md

 PyBus3 is an event bus library inspired by Guava's library.
 Using the publisher/subscriber pattern for loose coupling, this enables central communication to decoupled classes with just a few lines of code.
 This simplifies the code, removes dependencies, and speeds up app development.

-Your benefits using EventBus: It…
+Your benefits using PyBus3: It…
 * Simplifies the communication between components.
 * Uses async/await syntax.
 * Avoids complex and error-prone dependencies and life cycle issues.